jeff-cardwell/adug_from_scratch_build/README.md

         }
     ```

-    -- Note the location of the commas when these snippets of code are copied into your file
+    -- Note the location of the commas when all of these code snippets are copied into your file

 ### Now, your composer.json file should look something like this: